Neomia42/ForjAI/README.md

 # ForjAI
-Forge your AI workflow — CLI framework for AI-assisted development
+Forj your AI workflow — CLI framework for AI-assisted development